ismailazdad/NetflixClone_Capacitor_Android/README.md

 # Netflix Clone movies trailer
 Demo: [link](https://moviestrailer.surge.sh/)

-Please rate this project if you like it !!
+Please rate this project if you like it !!  :bowtie:

 This project is a simplified front end clone of Netflix.
 It was created with React native app.